 Classes are held in lecture halls, classrooms, laboratories or in clinical and research facilities on the University City campus of Drexel University.

-A brand new Health Sciences Building (HSB) is where the Department of Physical Therapy and Rehabilitation Sciences (PTRS) is located, along with other programs in the College of Nursing and Health Professions (CNHP) and the College of Medicine.
+The Health Sciences Building (HSB) is where the Department of Physical Therapy and Rehabilitation Sciences (PTRS) is located, along with other programs in the College of Nursing and Health Professions (CNHP) and the College of Medicine.
+The HSB is a new building opened in September of 2022.
 PTRS has two state-of-the-art dedicated laboratories where the clinical components of the professional curriculum are taught.
 In these laboratories, equipment reflects current physical therapy practice and is part of a multi-disciplinary clinical learning and resource center.
 Included as part of the resource center is a standardized patient lab that utilizes paid actors to simulate various clinical situations while students' interactions with those "patients" are monitored by supervising faculty.
 This center provides a rich environment for student learning.